 Equal Rights to Foreign Investors: Information disclosure in English has improved but is not always readily available.
 Company related information is not always readily available in English.
 In addition, the corporate governance standards of Korean companies have often been questioned by international institutional investors.
 On January 25, 2023, the FSC proposed a two-phase mandatory English disclosure for Korean companies.
 The first phase is set for 2024 and 2025, targeting KOSPI-listed firms with a minimum market capitalization of KRW 10 trillion or those with foreign ownership of at least 30% (for market capitalization of KRW 2 trillion).
-The second phase, scheduled for implementation in 2026, will apply to KOSPI-listed firms with market capitalization of KRW 2 trillion or more.
-The impact of this proposal will be thoroughly evaluated with international institutional investors once it is fully implemented.
+The second phase, scheduled for implementation in 2026, will apply to KOSPI-listed firms with market capitalization of KRW 2 trillion or those with foreign of this proposal will be thoroughly evaluated with international institutional investors once it is fully implemented.

 Foreign Exchange Market Liberalization Level: There is no offshore currency market and constraints persist on the onshore currency market.
 On February 7, 2023, MOEF announced improvement measures to the structure of the Korean FX market.
 These include allowing foreign financial institutions to participate in the onshore interbank FX market via government-approved local FX brokers upon registration, extending the onshore interbank FX market trading hours from the current close at 3:30 pm to 2:00 am of the following day, and allowing local FX brokers to offer APIs to registered financial institutions.
 As per MOEF, these measures aim to be fully implemented from the second half of 2024 at the earliest with a pilot operation period conducted for about six months starting from early 2024.
-The impact of these proposals will be thoroughly evaluated with international institutional investors once they are fully implemented.
+While there are advancements, the impact of these proposals will be thoroughly evaluated with international institutional investors once they are fully implemented.

-Investor Registration & Account Set Up: Registration is mandatory and requires a significant amount of supporting paperwork (IRC system).
-On January 25, 2023, the FSC announced that the IRC system will be abolished and replaced with the use of corporate legal entity identifiers (LEI).
-This measure is intended to be implemented before 2024 after developing relevant technological infrastructure.
-The impact of this proposal will be thoroughly evaluated once it is fully implemented.
+Investor Registration & Account Set Up: Registration is mandatory and new foreign corporate investors shall use a Legal Entity Identifier (LEI).
+On January 25, 2023, the FSC announced that the IRC system will be abolished and replaced with the use of corporate LEI.
+In December 2023, this measure was implemented after developing relevant technological infrastructure.
+MSCI is closely monitoring the use of LEI, as obstacles such as difficult documentation or complicated requirements to obtain the record may not be simplifying market access for foreign investors.
+More time is needed to assess the impact of this change on the ease of registration process.

 Information Flow: Information disclosure in English has improved but is not always readily available for all companies.
-In addition, Korean companies disclose dividend amounts after the ex-date of the dividends, which is different from international standards.
+In addition, most Korean companies still disclose dividend amounts after the ex-date of the dividends, which is different from international standards.
 Also, estimated dividends are generally not provided.
-As mentioned under the Equal Rights to Foreign Investors criteria, in January of this year, the FSC proposed a two-phase mandatory English disclosure for Korean companies.
-Further, on January 31st, the FSC and MOEF unveiled measures aimed at determining the dividend amount to be distributed by companies prior to designating the shareholders eligible to receive the dividend payouts.
-These regulations are expected to be amended in 2023, allowing companies to begin applying these procedures as early as 2024.
-The impact of these proposals will be thoroughly evaluated once they are fully implemented.
+As mentioned under the Equal Rights to Foreign Investors criterion, in January 2023, the FSC proposed a two-phase mandatory English disclosure for Korean companies.
+Further, on January 31st, 2023, the FSC and MOEF unveiled measures aimed at determining the dividend amount to be distributed by companies prior to designating the shareholders eligible to receive the dividend payouts.
+These regulations were amended in 2023, allowing companies to begin applying these procedures as early as 2024, but only few companies have adopted the new procedures.
+While there are advancements, the impact of these proposals will be thoroughly evaluated once they are fully implemented.